Oxford Hotel (Denver): History

 The bar opened as part of the Oxford Hotel in 1891, and was known for its martinis, though not originally named the Cruise Room.

 During prohibition, The Cruise Room operated as an illicit speakeasy.
 Employees know of secret paneling and tunnels.

 The Cruise Room was officially opened (with its full interior and full bar) the day after Prohibition ended.
 As an extension of the hotel and its restaurant, this bar has operated continually since its official opening.

 The Cruise Room has remained an independent establishment, managed in a partnership between the operator of the restaurant (now Urban Farmer, owned by Sage Restaurant Collection) and the Oxford Hotel.

 In 2012, the Cruise Room was restored, including historically accurate paint and light-pumpkin color.
 The marble floor was also replaced.
 This restoration was initiated by owner/developer Dana Crawford, who became a partner in the Oxford Hotel in 1980.

 The drinks menu was also updated, emphasizing contemporary "mixology", and includes drinks like "Pineapple Julep", "Whiskey Clover Smash", and "Pomegranate Sling".
 The bar also offers more than a dozen martinis, served from oversized martini shakers.

-Wait staff wear flapper girl attire.